 Judge Lebovits questioned why she was fighting Ms. Lutz and not Tupac’s assistants, who she said had handed items to Ms. Lutz, an art dealer.
 If the accuser’s allegations are accepted as true that Ms. Lutz did receive the letters through unintentional actions of the plaintiff’s assistants, then her case against Ms. Lutz was improper.

 The auction house said it would go ahead with the sale of the merchandise in July.
 The sale will also include the offending letter from Tupac.
-Gotta Have Rock and Roll said in a statement that they were very confident with the case and all went well.
+In a statement, Gotta Have Rock and Roll said that they were very confident with the case and all went well.
 This was before they announced the auction to take place in July.
 Ms. Lutz’s lawyer called the court decision a total win.
 She is now free to do what she wants with her property and be bothered by Madonna.

 The items that are up for auction consists of part of a collection of 100 pieces that were included in the 1995 letter that was from Tupac.
 Tupac got shot dead a year later.
 Madonna spoke publicly about their secret relationship recently.